Studio 2 are urging people to ‘Make Art and Feel Good’

 Come and enjoy the sessions and use your art to tell your story...Only 15 places available and if you are referred by a support agency then it is all free...

 Interested?
-The session are starting next Thursday (February 14) in Studio 2 Arts Centre, Skeoge Road, Derry.
+The session are starting this Thursday (February 14) in Studio 2 Arts Centre, Skeoge Road, Derry.
 For m ore information please contact Ollie on 02871358750.